ONGOING: OREGON STANDOFF TRIAL -- PART 1, THE PROSECUTION CASE

 Deputy McLain testified about transporting the defendants, including Ammon Bundy, shortly after their initial arrest, before handing them off to the FBI for transportation to Portland.
 He said that he discovered Ammon had been talking on his cell phone.

 Part of my role in this whole alternative media coverage equation is to provide commentary, so I’m going to provide more of that in this segment.
 Like I have mentioned in some of the longer pieces I have written about the trial, I have people ask me all the time why the Government is presenting some of the evidence it is — including the fact that Ammon talked on his cell phone after he was arrested.
 My answer is “I don’t know.”
 They ask me all the time, what, if anything, this kind of evidence does to support the Government’s case.
-And again, it victoria-sharp-lf-1leaves me scratching my head too.
+And again, it leaves me scratching my head too.
 Is this the best evidence the Government has of an alleged conspiracy — the fact that Ammon Bundy would call his wife to tell her that he had been arrested?
 Or, that Victoria Sharp, who was also being transported (but has never been charged), and over the course of several hours of detention had repeatedly requested to be allowed to relieve herself, but had been denied, so eventually she had no choice but to urinate in the vehicle.
 Is this the best evidence they have?
 How does it help the Government’s case?
 Good question.
 I can only speculate that it is intended to show that they don’t follow orders well — when Victoria Sharp, who isn’t even a defendant in the case, is ordered to hold it indefinitely, she just didn’t play by the rules.
 Likewise, when Ammon Bundy and the others were ordered to be quiet, that whispering to his wife on his cell phone was a violation of that command.
 The government is trying to show that all of them are renegade rule-breakers who don’t do everything they’re told.

 Deputy McLain testified that he and FBI Agent Ben Jones searched the defendants, and found $8000 cash in an envelope in Ammon’s jacket pocket, including a receipt showing that he had withdrawn it from his account the previous day (1/25) in Idaho.
 In his wallet they found receipts, dated 1/1/2016 from a BiMart in Nampa, Idaho, showing purchases of winter boots, Federal ammunition, and three cheap rifle scopes.
 But Ammon was not armed at the time, and no evidence has been presented that he was ever armed at the Refuge.